Miloňovice

 Miloňovice is a municipality and village in Strakonice District in the South Bohemian Region of the Czech Republic.
 It has about 300 inhabitants.

 Miloňovice lies approximately 7 km south-east of Strakonice, 47 km north-west of České Budějovice, and 103 km south of Prague.

-Administrative parts
+Administrative division

-The village of Sudkovice and the hamlet of Nová Ves are administrative parts of Miloňovice.
+Miloňovice consists of three municipal parts (in brackets population according to the 2021 census):